Spicing things up with a holiday favorite!

 What we also really love about Joan is that she likes to make traditional foods approachable.
 One of our favorites are the Southwestern tsimmes from her James Beard award-winning cookbook, Jewish Cooking in America, and they are super easy to make at home.

-While the Ashkenazi Jewish dish is more often prepared for Rosh Hashanah, they also find their way on the Roadhouse menu nearly every Chanukah.
-Joan’s version, which requires stuffing tsimmes into chilies, reflects how traditional foods can adapt as people move around the globe.
-At the Roadhouse, we mix the tsimmes with roasted New Mexico green chilies before we bake them to capture the Southwestern flavor.
+While the Ashkenazi Jewish dish is more often prepared for Rosh Hashanah, they also find their way on the Roadhouse menu nearly every Chanukah and Passover.
+Joan’s version, which requires stuffing tsimmes into chiles, reflects how traditional foods can adapt as people move around the globe.
+At the Roadhouse, we mix the tsimmes with roasted New Mexico green chiles before we bake them to capture the Southwestern flavor.
 The adaptation fits perfectly with the Roadhouse because of our love for American regional cuisine as well as Jewish foods.

-- Mix all the ingredients except the cilantro and the chilies in a greased 3-quart baking dish.
+- Mix all the ingredients except the coriander and the chilies in a greased 3-quart baking dish.

 - Cover and bake in a preheated 250-degree oven, stirring occasionally, until the vegetables are soft, but not mushy, about 2 hours.
 Let cool.

-- Using a fork or a potato masher, mash the mixture coarsely with the chopped cilantro to facilitate stuffing into the chilies.
+- Using a fork or a potato masher mash the mixture coarsely with the chopped coriander to facilitate stuffing into the chilies.
 This can be prepared a day ahead.

 - Place the chilies on a cookie sheet in a preheated 450-degree oven.
 Roast for about 20 minutes, turning occasionally, or until the skin is black.
 Remove to a plastic or paper bag and leave until cool.
 Peel off the skin.